 - Lashua v.
 La Duke, 272 A.D.2d 750

 Appellate court ruled that a UCC-1 financing statement was sufficient to satisfy the requirement of a written security agreement.

 - National Bank of Geneva v.
 Case Credit Corp., 37 A.D.3d 1169

 Appellate court ruled that the secured creditor that provided purchase money financing, which involved the trade-in of used equipment covered under a bank's blanket security interest, was not liable for conversion because the secured creditor never exercised any dominion or control over the traded-in used equipment.

 - Lecturer on a wide variety of construction law topics.

-- Named as an Upstate New York Super Lawyers® in the area of Construction Litigation, 2016
+- Named as an Upstate New York Super Lawyer® in the area of Construction Litigation, 2016